-CREATIVE REUSE AND A ONE-OF-A-KIND OUTDOOR LIVE MUSIC EXPERIENCE
+CREATIVE PLACEMAKING AND A ONE-OF-A-KIND LIVE MUSIC EXPERIENCE

 Each year, the Thrival team looks to host our outdoor live music experience in transformed spaces that will provide concert-goers with a brand new experience — one that will leave a lasting impression on each and every one of our attendees.
 We have previously hosted Thrival Music in the early development days of Bakery Square and in 2015, we moved down to Hazelwood along the Monongahela River to the former home of LTV Coke and 178-acres of remediated brownfield now known as Almono.

 We're proud to partner with the Rivers of Steel National Heritage Area to host Thrival Music at the historic Carrie Furnaces.

 In 2016, the Carrie Furnaces welcomed over 14,000 festival-goers for an entirely unique and unprecedented outdoor live music experience in the Pittsburgh region.

 In 2017, Thrival Music returns to Carrie to celebrate year five of the festival, with Wiz Khalifa, Logic, Carnage, GRiZ, and Two Door Cinema Club headlining.
 More information on additional ticket options, vendor opportunities, and more will be available soon.

 The History of Carrie Furnaces

 Located in Swissvale and Rankin, PA and towering over the Monongahela River, constructed of 2.5" thick steel plate and lined with refractory brick, the Carrie Furnaces National Historic Landmark blast furnaces are extremely rare examples of pre World War II iron-making technology.
 Since the collapse of the region's steel industry in the 1970s and 1980s, the furnaces are the only extant pre-WWII blast furnaces left and stand as sentinels to Pittsburgh's steel heritage.